vivekgautam104/bigbasket-slot-finder/README.md

 1. Please make sure that you have Google Chrome browser installed on your system.
 The tools works only with Google Chrome.

-2. Fill up your cart/basket with your complete order before running the process so as to quickly proceed with checkout as soon as a slot is found.
+2. Fill up your cart/basket with your complete order before running the tool so as to quickly proceed with checkout as soon as a slot is found.
 However, you can fill up your cart after launching the application as well.

 3. Turn up the volumne of your system for the voice notification.